-Leading food intolerance experts, Dr. Albert Missbichler and Dr. Marcus Laux, explain how to differentiate between food intolerance and food allergy.
+Leading food intolerance expert, Dr. Albert Missbichler, explains how to differentiate between food intolerance and food allergy.

 Phoenix, AZ, September 4, 2009 -- Naturally Vitamins announced today an interview with Dr. Albert Missbichler, one of the world’s leading experts on food intolerance, in the next issue of The Doctors’ Prescription for Healthy Living magazine.
 In the article, Dr. Missbichler explains the differentiating symptoms of food allergy and food intolerance and recommends a new option for histamine-related food intolerance.